fblanqui/hol-light/README_XPORT.md

 export_to_dk_file "myfile.dk" All;;
 ```

-To export to Lambdapi, write thn:
+To export to Lambdapi, write then:
 ```
 #use "xlp.ml";;
 export_to_lp_file "myfile.lp" All;;